 To that end, we’ve identified 12 key scheduling best practices.
 Does your schedule pass these tests?

 Controls such as forecasting, scheduling, and risk analysis are integral aspects of successful project planning.

 Managing a large aerospace project is no mean feat.
 With so many aspects to juggle and keep control of, investing in a specialist software solution will undeniably make your life easier and help ensure that your project is delivered on time and on budget – no matter what comes your way.

 Returning for its 18th consecutive year, Forum Safran promises to be bigger and better than ever, with our largest collection of keynote speakers, training sessions, and demonstrations

 Shutdown projects, also known as turnarounds, planned outages or STOs are a distinctive and demanding type of project.
 Stakes are high, as is pressure on the schedule and project team.
 They are typically costly, short in duration, high risk, require a large number of human resources (including a substantial proportion of sub-contractors), and have a significant focus on HSE (health, safety and environment).
 The complexity of these projects dictates a sound process for planning and executing.
 Meanwhile, the pressure on schedule and overall duration turn them into the formula 1 of project execution and control.

 Over 65% of mega projects fail, and scheduling errors are a key factor.
 We recognise that, ultimately, mega construction projects are an incredibly complex and difficult activity, with no quick or simple fixes.
 However, we are in a position to identify common mega project scheduling mistakes and potential remedies.
 For this blog post, we’ve considered three things:

-We are excited to announce the release of Safran Integrator for ILAP, a powerful solution supporting the ILAP XML Schema for project scheduling and control data exchange.
+We are excited to announce the release of Safran Project ILAP Gateway, a powerful solution supporting the ILAP XML Schema for project scheduling and control data exchange.